 Hiring new and diverse talent is all well and good, so long as you don’t turn them into people who think and do just like you.
 Conformity is the death of creativity.
 Getting someone who grew up on a council estate to mimic someone with a public school education is a wasted opportunity.
 Instead you should allow them the flexibility to help shape the future of your agency.
 Be open to the change diversity should bring.
 Agility in advertising should not just be about reacting quickly to technologically driven media behaviour change, it should also be about giving your employees the space to thrive, flourish and be themselves.

 This won’t always be easy, senior staff can become very attached to the well-worn processes that have helped drive their thinking and got them to that point in their careers.
 But if there is one thing that 2017 is already teaching us, it’s that the most dangerous thing you can cling to is your comfort zone.
 While we can not change some of the bigger political issues this world of ours faces, we can look to our own doorstep (or in this instance workplace) and actively listen to those that weren’t born with the platform of privilege.
 We can reshape our own small corners of the world to embrace all shapes and flavours of humanity.

-Maybe it is a failure of my imagination (which would be a first, as it tends to run rampant across long distances), but I can’t see how a successfully diverse business could fail to deliver powerful and creative work.
+Maybe it is a failure of my imagination, but I can’t see how a successfully diverse business could fail to deliver powerful and creative work.